SegiH/SegiTable/docs/README.md

                     Type: Boolean
                     Description: If true, indicates that the field is an ID column.
 Can be used along with Clickable on another fields' column header to show or hide ID column.
 An ID column cannot be edited

+<a name="IsEmailAddress"></a>
+#### IsEmailAddress
+                    Required: No
+                    Type: Boolean
+                    Description: If true, indicates that the field is an email column and will be displayed as a mailto: hyperlink.
+Do not provide both IsEmailColumn and IsURL for the same field.
+You can only use one or the other.

 <a name="IsEnabledColumn"></a>
 #### IsEnabledColumn
                     Required: No
                     Type: Boolean
                     Description: If true, indicates that the field is a boolean column that can be used when showDisabled is set to true to determine whether to hide or show the field based on an enabled status

+<a name="IsURL"></a>
+#### IsURL
+                    Required: No
+                    Type: Boolean
+                    Description: If true, indicates that the field is a URL and wll be displayed as a hyper link.

+<a name="IsURLColumn"></a>
+#### IsURLColumn
+                    Required: No
+                    Type: String
+                    Description: If true, indicates that the name of the database column that will be used to display as the text of the hyperlink text.

 <a name="Required"></a>
 #### Required